DOB 8th March 1972

 He scored a superb 5-4 win over John Higgins, finishing with two century breaks.
 O'Brien went on to beat Barry Hawkins, Mark Allen and another of snooker's big guns - Ronnie O'Sullivan - to earn his final place.
-"I've had a few lean years so to come back and be in the mix at this stage is great," he said.

 He battled hard against Stephen Maguire but could manage only five frames in the best-of-17 encounter.
 "I felt great and I still enjoyed it.
 I hope this is the norm for me now and I don't have to wait eight years for my next final.
 Some people pigeon-hole me as a boring plodder but I hope I have shown this week that I'm more than that," said O'Brien.

 O'Brien had double cause for celebration during the 1998-99 season as he claimed his first major title and secured his place among the top 16 for the first time.
 He showed all his battling qualities in the 1999 British Open, winning four of his six matches in the deciding frame then overcoming Anthony Hamilton 9-7 in the final.

 In 2001, O'Brien came within one frame of winning the Masters at Wembley Conference Centre.
 Victories over Mark Williams, Ken Doherty and Dave Harold took him through to the final and he then led Paul Hunter 7-3 before losing a superb match 10-9 some 30 minutes after midnight.